a caring and qualified therapist

 Tell me how I can help you, and include your phone number if you'd like a call back.

-Please do not send confidential information via this form.
+Please do not send confidential health information via this form.

 We can cover any personal questions on the phone or in person.